-SPM 201 Sport Management Practicum
+SPM 201 - Sport Management Practicum

 Taken the second or fourth semester in the major, this course consists of supervised part-time experience at approved sites for purpose of supporting and clarifying career goals in Sport Management.
 Each hour of credit requires 40 clock hours per semester.
 Enrollment is open to Sport Management majors only.
-Practicum assignments are approved by the program coordinator.
+Practicum assignment approved by the program coordinator.
 Prerequisite: SPM 200.
 Spring.

-SPM 311 Theory to Practice in Sport Management
+SPM 311 - Theory to Practice in Sport Management

 This course is an overview of managerial theories and applications, including responsibilities and practices associated with broad perspectives of sport enterprise.
-Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201.
+Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201 or prior approval by the Sport Management Coordinator.
 Fall/Spring as needed.

-SPM 321 Management of Leisure/Sports Facilities
+SPM 321 - Management of Leisure/Sports Facilities

 Principles for operationalizing modern recreation and sports-related facilities as well as the development of appropriate management strategies will be studied.
-Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201.
-Fall/Spring as needed.
+Prerequisites: BUS 201, 202, 221,222, SPM 200, 201 or prior approval by the Sport Management Coordinator.
+Fall.

-SPM 331 Legal Aspects of Sport
+SPM 331 - Legal Aspects of Sport

 This is a study of the identification and application of various areas of law to sport industry.
 Instruction includes discussion of constitutional law, contract law, anti-trust law, tort law, discrimination in sport, and how each impacts sport management decisions.
-Prerequisite: BUS 201, 202, 221, 222, SPM 200, 201.
+Prerequisites: BUS 201, 202, 221,222, SPM 200, 201 or prior approval by the Sport Management Coordinator.
 Fall/Spring as needed.

-SPM 350 Current Trends and Issues in Sport Management
+SPM 350 - Current Trends and Issues in Sport Management

 This course comprises an investigation and analysis of current issues, problems, and trends in sport management.
-Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201.
+Prerequisites: BUS 201, 202, 221,222, SPM 200, 201 or prior approval by the Sport Management Coordinator.
 Fall, Spring as needed.

-SPM 400 Finance of Sport
+SPM 400 - Finance of Sport

 This course will provide students with a basic knowledge and understanding of the principles, processes and strategies related to the financial aspects of operating organizations whose mission involves the provision of sport related services and/or products.
 Topical areas include basic concepts of financial management and planning, budgeting approaches and strategies, and innovative and traditional revenue acquisition methods applicable to sport related organizations.
-Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201.
+Prerequisites: BUS 201, 202, 221,222, SPM 200, 201 or prior approval by the Sport Management Coordinator.
 Fall/Spring as needed.

-SPM 401 Sport Marketing
+SPM 401 - Sport Marketing

 This is a study of the application of fundamental marketing concepts to the sport industry.
 Areas covered include marketing research, fundraising, promotions, advertising, and assessment of marketing programs specific to sport.
-Prerequisite: BUS 201, 202, 221, 222, SPM 200 201.
+Prerequisites: BUS 201, 202, 221,222, SPM 200 201 or prior approval by the Sport Management Coordinator.
 Spring.

-SPM 411 Event Management
+SPM 411 - Event Management

 This is a study of the various principles involved in the promotion, organization, and management of special events.
-Prerequisites: BUS 201, 202, 221, 222, SPM 200, 201.
+Prerequisites: BUS 201, 202, 221,222, SPM 200, 201 or prior approval by the Sport Management Coordinator.
 Spring.

-SPM 421 Sport Management Internship
+SPM 421 - Sport Management Internship

 Upon completion of all required instructional coursework, all students will be required to complete a ninety (90) day internship.
 The internship will allow the student an opportunity to receive practical experience in selected athletic or sport related settings.
-Prerequisites for internship include: (1) A 2.50 or better grade point average in sport management courses; (2) a grade of "C" or better in all sport management courses; and (3) approval of intern assignment by intern advisor.
-Fall and Spring.
+Prerequisites: a 2.50 or better grade point average in sport management courses, a grade of "C" or better in all sport management courses, and approval of intern assignment by intern advisor.
+Fall, Spring., or Summer.

-TUTOR TRAINING PROGRAM
+TUTOR TRAINING PRACTICUM

-TUT 101 1-3 hour credit
+TUT 101 1 - 3 hour credit